abnair2016/movie-rating-splitter/component-test/README.md

 ![Component tests success log screenshot](https://github.com/abnair2016/movie-rating-splitter/blob/master/images/component-test-success-log.png)

-Secondly, you can review the details of the message(s) consumed and produced after the Component Tests have run using <a href="http://www.kafkatool.com" target="_blank">Kafka Tool</a>, an intuitive and free GUI application for managing and using Apache Kafka clusters.
+You can also review the details of the message(s) consumed and produced after the Component Tests have run using <a href="http://www.kafkatool.com" target="_blank">Kafka Tool</a>, an intuitive and free GUI application for managing and using Apache Kafka clusters.

 Below is a Kafka Tool screenshot of the message(s) consumed from the `movie-message` topic: